hasura/graphql-engine/docs/graphql/manual/deployment/index.rst

 .. admonition:: Custom Docker images or binaries

-  If you need a custom Docker image or binary for GraphQL engine, please see :ref:`Custom Docker images or binaries <custom_docker_image>`
+  If you need a custom Docker image or binary for GraphQL engine, please see :ref:`this page <custom_docker_image>`

 Configuration